angdealba/symbolic/README.md

    2. Verify that the values in the Background Check Results section are Vaccination: NEGATIVE, Allergy: NEGATIVE, Diagnosis: POSITIVE
 4. 1.
 Update the Client GUI inputs to Required Vaccination: "Covid-19", Potential Allergy: "Tree Nuts", and Potential Diagnoses of Concern: "Measles".
    2. Verify that the values in the Background Check Results section are Vaccination: NEGATIVE, Allergy: NEGATIVE, Diagnosis: POSITIVE
 5. 1.
-Update the Client GUI inputs to Required Vaccination: "Hepatitis B", Potential Allergy: "Dairy", and Potential Diagnoses of Concern: "Measles".
+Update the Client GUI inputs to Required Vaccination: "Hepatitis B", Potential Allergy: "Pollen", and Potential Diagnoses of Concern: "Measles".
    2. Verify that the values in the Background Check Results section are Vaccination: NEGATIVE, Allergy: POSITIVE, Diagnosis: POSITIVE
 6. 1.
 Generate a new patient in Postman with a POST request to {{baseUrl}}/api/patient and the JSON body {"vaccinations": "Covid-19", "allergies": "Sunlight", "accommodations": ""}.
 Denote the ID of this Patient as **patientID2**.
    2. Generate a new diagnosis in Postman with a POST request to {{baseUrl}}/api/diagnosis and the JSON body {"condition": "Influenza", "treatmentInfo": "In-patient Treatment", "date": "2023-11-12"}.
 Denote the ID of this Diagnosis as **diagnosisID2**.